Lifestyle

 • You may want to add boiled beans (or rich bean stew) to your yam, potato or plantain.
 Put some fried pepper and/or tomato stew on top.
 It tastes wonderful.

-Moin-moin/Akara and Garri/Cereal
+Moin-Moin/Akara and Garri/Cereal

 Moin moin